Acute lymphoblastic leukemia: Cause

 In acute lymphoblastic leukemia, lymphoid cell development stops at the lymphoblast (arrow), which are also overproduced.

 The cancerous cell in ALL is the lymphoblast.
 Normal lymphoblasts develop into mature, infection-fighting B-cells or T-cells, also called lymphocytes.
 Signals in the body control the number of lymphocytes so neither too few nor too many are made.
 In ALL, the normal development of some lymphocytes and the control over the number of lymphoid cells become defective.

 ALL emerges when a single lymphoblast gains many mutations to genes that affect blood cell development and proliferation.
 In childhood ALL, this process begins at conception with the inheritance of some of these genes.
 These genes, in turn, increase the risk that more mutations will occur in developing lymphoid cells.
 Certain genetic syndromes, like Down Syndrome, have the same effect.
 Environmental risk factors are also needed to help create enough genetic mutations to cause disease.
 Evidence for the role of the environment is seen in childhood ALL among twins, where only 10–15% of both genetically identical twins get ALL.
-Since they have the same genes, different environmental exposures explain why one twin gets ALL and the other does not.
+Since they have the same genes, different environmental exposures explain why one twin gets ALL, and the other does not.

-Infant ALL is a rare variant that occurs in babies less than one-year-old.
+Infant ALL is a rare variant that occurs in babies under one year of age.
 KMT2A (formerly MLL) gene rearrangements are most common and happen in the embryo or fetus before birth.
 These rearrangements result in increased expression of blood cell development genes by promoting gene transcription and through epigenetic changes.
 In contrast to childhood ALL, environmental factors are not thought to play a significant role.
 Aside from the KMT2A rearrangement, only one extra mutation is typically found.
 Environmental exposures are not needed to help create more mutations.